 The objective is to constantly work to improve your profit margin.
 For me, I don't even consider a product if my margin will be below 60%.
 You may need to start off a bit lower as you build up your system.
 However, I would recommend not going below 50%.

 Instead of making $2.50 per clip, I was making closer to $0.75.
-For all of the work that went into this, it just wasn't worth it.
+For all of the work that went into it it just wasn't worth it.

 4. Monitor and Adjust

 While it's tempting to get the lowest price per unit and buy whatever quantity gets you there, it's also important to remember not to put all of your eggs in one basket and to test your market.